Default-Artin/cgame/README.md

 # A Simple Game Written in C
-A Game Written in C for practicing the language.
+A Game Written in C with "ncurses" library for practicing the language.
 (I know it's a Mess!)